ethereum-optimism/optimism/specs/deposits.md

 certain block variables from the corresponding L1 block in storage, so that they may be accessed during the execution of the subsequent deposited transactions.

+Apart from the regular L1 attributes, a `sequenceNumber` attribute is stored.
+This equals the L2 block number relative to the start of the epoch, i.e. the L2 block distance to the L2 block height that the L1 attributes last changed, and reset to 0 at the start of a new epoch.

 The contract implements an authorization scheme, such that it only accepts state-changing calls from the [depositor account][depositor-account].